6121 - Sexual Harassment in the Workplace

 c) If documents, emails, or phone records are relevant to the investigation, take steps to obtain and preserve them.

 d) Request and review all relevant documents, including all electronic communications.

-f) Create written documentation of the investigation (such as a letter, memo or email), which contains the following:
+f) Create written documentation of the investigation (such as a letter, memo or email), and consider including the following:

-1. A list of all documents reviewed, along with a detailed summary of relevant documents;
+1. A list of documents reviewed, along with a detailed summary of relevant documents;

 2. A list of names of those interviewed, along with a detailed summary of their statements;